-Prevent your pet from starting fires
+Ways to prevent your dog from starting fires

-Remove stove knobs – Be sure to remove stove knobs or protect them with covers before leaving the house.
+- Remove stove knobs – Be sure to remove stove knobs or protect them with covers before leaving the house.
 According to the National Fire Protection Association, a stove or cook top is the number one piece of equipment involved in your pet starting a fire.

-Beware of water bowls on wooden decks – Do not leave a glass water bowl for your pet outside on a wooden deck.
+- Beware of water bowls on wooden decks – Do not leave a glass water bowl for your dog outside on a wooden deck.
 The sun’s rays when filtered through the glass and water can actually heat up and ignite the wooden deck beneath it.
 Choose stainless steel or ceramic bowls instead.